October 11-29, 2020

 Tropical environments and ecosystems are extremely diverse in comparison to their temperate counterparts.
 In Panama, we sit within close distance of distinct biomes and ecosystems, teeming with plant and animal life.
 Location, elevation and climate influence these environments and the plants and animals within, all part of an intricate and delicate web of interactions.
 When you first step into a tropical forest, you may be overwhelmed by the sights, sounds and smells around you.
 From the towering canopy above to the soil beneath your feet, there is life lurking around every nook and cranny.

-The Canopy Family is excited to offer a special Panama jungle tour, featuring guest scientists Dr. Howard Topoff and Dr. Carol Simon, formerly of the American Museum of Natural History and City University in New York, as they bring their expertise on tropical environments and biodiversity to us!
-As an introduction to tropical biodiversity, we will spend our Panama jungle tour exploring the forests in search of birds, mammals, frogs, insects and fascinating trees and plants; every evening will feature an informative presentation by our guest scientists, on a wide variety of tropical biodiversity topics.
-Lodging will be at the world famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the Canopy Lodge, in the picturesque foothills of El Valle de Anton, both perfect locations for exploring tropical ecosystems.
+The Canopy Family is excited to offer a special Tropical Rainforest Biodiversity tour, featuring guest scientists Dr. Howard Topoff and Dr. Carol Simon, formerly of the City University of New York and the American Museum of Natural History, as they bring their expertise on tropical environments and biodiversity to us!
+We will spend our time exploring the forests in search of birds, mammals, frogs, insects and fascinating trees and plants and almost every day there will be an informative and entertaining presentation on a wide variety of tropical biodiversity topics.
+Lodging will be at the world-famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the Canopy Lodge, in the picturesque foothills of El Valle de Antón, both perfect locations for exploring tropical ecosystems.

-This tour does not include taxes, flights to and from Panama City, private airport transfers, tips and alcoholic beverages.
+This tour does not include taxes, flights to and from Panama City, private airport transfers, tips and alcoholic beverages (apart from dinner).

-To book this special, one-time-only nature package, please contact us.
+To book this special nature package, please contact us.
 Spaces are limited so book your spot now!